Florida's 10th congressional district: 2014

 Republican incumbent Daniel Webster ran for re-election.
 His Democratic opponent from 2012, Val Demings, pulled out of a possible re-match to run for Orange County Mayor instead.
 Ultimately, she pulled out of that race as well.
 Webster was unopposed in the Republican primary.

 On the Democratic side, three candidates faced off in the August 26 primary.
 The candidates included former Eustis City Commissioner William Ferree, civil rights lawyer and Trayvon Martin family attorney Shayan Modarres, and former Navy Chief Petty Officer Mike McKenna.
 McKenna, a Walt Disney World security officer (49.9%) won the Democratic primary, and faced Webster in the November general election.
 McKenna spent only $5,000 on his primary campaign, a fraction of his two opponents.

 On July 11, 2014, Florida Circuit Court Judge Terry Lewis ruled that this district, along with the neighboring minority-access District 5, was drawn to favor Republicans.
 On August 1, Judge Lewis gave Florida's state legislature an Aug.
 15 deadline to submit new congressional maps for those two districts.

 In the general election, Webster was a decided favorite, and ran only a few television ads.
 With very little money in his campaign funds, McKenna ran no ads, instead counting on a grass-roots, "door-to-door" campaign.
 Webster easily cruised to reelection by a margin of 62% to 38%.

 2016

-Due to a series of court-ordered re-drawings that made the 10th district substantially more Democratic-leaning, Republican incumbent Daniel Webster announced he would instead run for the open seat of the 11th district.
+Due to a series of court-ordered re-drawings that made the 10th district substantially more Democratic-leaning, Republican incumbent Daniel Webster announced he would instead run for the open seat in the 11th district.
 Webster's departure created an open-seat election for the updated 10th District, which immediately drew the interest of multiple Democrats.
 Val Demings won the primary, and easily won the general election.